sCrypt-Inc/scryptTS-docs/docs/tutorials/inscribe-image.md

 ```

 To represent the receiver, we only need to pass the receiver instance to the key `transfer` of struct `MethodCallOptions`.

+### Benefits of Using Smart Contracts
+Smart Contracts offer a number of benefits for inscribing and transferring inscriptions, including:

+The ability to create complex and efficient transactions.
+For example, we could use a Smart Contract to create a marketplace for inscriptions, where buyers and sellers can interact in a secure and trustless manner.

+The ability to implement custom logic.
+For example, we could use a Smart Contract to create a voting system, where users can vote on inscriptions using their BSV.

+Overall, Smart Contracts offer a powerful and flexible way to interact with inscriptions on the BSV blockchain.

 ## Conclusion